The Sacraments of First Reconciliation & First Holy Communion

 First Communion is the sacrament whereby children receive the Eucharist for the first time, thus fully participating in the Mass and developing a greater understanding of the sacrifices made by Jesus for humanity.

-For students entering Grade 2 in the fall of 2020:
+For students in Grade 2 in the fall of 2020

 For families whose children do not attend Catholic Elementary School please visit our Catechetical Studies webpage or contact Arden Ouellette at the parish office.